Sidewalk Maintenance and Repair

 Learn more about sidewalk repair, your responsibilities and the notice of violation process from this short video:

 If you have received a notice of violation for a defective sidewalk, you may be able to take advantage of DOT's Expedited Sidewalk Repair program.
 With an expedited repair, DOT fixes the defect and the City sends you a bill for the cost of the work.
 No further inspection is required.

 Some properties aren't eligible for expedited repair, these include properties scheduled for capital reconstruction, commercial properties, with four or more residential units, with vaulted sidewalks, or with distinctive sidewalk treatments.
-Learn more about expedited sidewalk repair (pdf)
+Download a brochure about the program in the Bronx (pdf) Download a brochure about the program in Brooklyn (pdf) Download a brochure about the program in Manhattan (pdf) Download a brochure about the program in Queens (pdf) Download a brochure about the program in Staten island (pdf)

 Picking a Contractor

 Before you pick a contractor, take a minute to read these quick tips on hiring home improvement contractors, or a more detailed consumer's guide to home improvement (pdf), both from the Department of Consumer Affairs.
 Download a checklist for repairing your sidewalk (pdf)

 If you have a question about sidewalks in New York City, or would like to comment on the services of DOT's sidewalk inspectors or private contractors, please visit 311 Online.
 You can also write to: